All Episodes

 So I had to be pretty practical about these kinds of things.

-Otherwise and you very much had to be practical about the dangers of what you were doing, otherwise you get injured or you die.
+Otherwise, and you very, very much had to be practical about the dangers of what you were doing.

-And so there are people who get resources from interacting with the real world in a real way, and they can't afford all of this uh manipulative, shrieky, harpy nonsense.
+And so there are people who get resources from interacting with the real world in a real way.

 But then there are people who get their resources by nagging at others.

-And, you know, all due respect to to the lovely ladies in my life and I'm sure in yours and on this call, in general, uh men are the ones who go out and wrestle subsistence from raw nature, whether it's farming or hunting or gathering or something like that.
+And, you know, all due respect to the lovely ladies in my life and I'm sure in yours and on this call, in general, men are the ones who go out and wrestle subsistence from raw nature, whether it's farming or hunting or gathering or something like that.

 And if a man wants more resources, he works harder.

-What does Traditionally, what do women do when they want more resources?
+What does traditionally, what do women do when they want more resources?

 And they're married and raising children.

-They uh they ask the man.
+They ask the man.

-Do they ask the man nicely sometimes?
+Do they ask the men nicely sometimes?

-Sometimes yes.
+Sometimes, yes.

 What else do they do?

-Well, that doesn't work, I guess they nag.
+I guess they nag.

-They nag, right.
+They nag, right?

 Now, when women are younger, they tend to get resources by being pretty and attractive and all of that sort of stuff.